 When you’re planning the menu, it’s always a good idea to check in with your friends about any allergies or sensitivities.
 While most distilled spirits like whiskey are considered gluten-free, mixers and other ingredients can sometimes contain hidden allergens.
 Pre-made syrups and cocktail mixes are common culprits, so opting for fresh, simple ingredients is always a safer bet.
 Reading labels is key.
 By being mindful and choosing your ingredients carefully, you can ensure everyone has a safe and enjoyable drink around the campfire.

-The Best Way to Serve Cocktails at Your Campsite
+How to Serve Cocktails at Your Campsite (Without the Fuss)

 Once you’ve safely transported your pre-mixed drinks, the final step is serving them.
 You don’t need a full bar cart to enjoy a great cocktail in the great outdoors.
 The key is to keep things simple, smart, and focused on the experience.
 Think less about intricate garnishes and more about practical ways to pour a delicious, chilled drink with minimal fuss.
 This isn’t the time for fancy shaking techniques or delicate glassware; it’s about efficiency and enjoyment.